konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ echo "./bin/muscle -in  RF00083.fa -out RF00083_aligned.fa" \
        > run_me.sh

-If you want to run the command in that script you can call the script
+If you want to run the command in that script you can call the script in the following manner:

     $ bash run_me.sh

-Bash scripting offer very powerful option to program workflow.
+Shell scripting offers very powerful options to program workflow.
 Due to time restriction we will not cover this here.

 ## What's next